dji-sdk/Payload-SDK-Doc/source/workflow/run-the-sample.md

   * Execute command `./demo_linux_ubuntu`

 ## Binding
-Use DJI Assistant 2 to bind the payload to the DJI drone, after that the payload will run the sample.
+After binding Skyport V2 with the sample on the DJI Assistant 2, when the payload mounted on the drone, the payload will run the sample automatically.

+> **NOTE**
-> **NOTE:** Please turn on the Data Authorization in the DJI Assistant 2 before debugging the payload.
+> * Please turn on the Data Authorization in the DJI Assistant 2 before debugging the payload.
+> * After binding Skyport V2, if you need using the same Skyport V2 on different drones, you didn't need to re-bind the sample.

 1. Mount the payload or development board(such as STM32F407IGH6-EVAL) on the drone and connect the drone to computer.
 2. Use your account to login the DJI Assistant 2 ，click the “Payload SDK ”tab,enter the PSDK Hardware Platform interface.